SystemsBioinformatics/dynamic-community-fba/docs/7_Advanced/home.rst

     return condition

 Here we define the ``deviate_func`` as follows, run the function when the concentration of the dynamic FBA object runs under 5.0 and run it only once.
 If the concentration is not below oir equal to 5.0 return the condition.
-The ``condition`` parameter is an ``int`` which is set to zero at the start of the simulation and is always passed to the deviate function.
+The ``condition`` parameter is by default set to 0 at the start of the simulation and is always passed to the deviate function.
 This is done such that for example you can rerun the function for consecutive time steps.
 The value returned by the function will always be added to the global condition variable.
 By doing so we can for example add Glucose to the system for N consecutive runs by modifying the conditional statement.
 You can also skip on using the condition and define your own conditions when the function should run.